Tekion Security Software Engineer Salary | ₹2.83M-₹14.84M+ | Levels.fyi

 The median Security Software Engineer compensation in India package at Tekion totals ₹3.51M per year.
-View the base salary, stock, and bonus breakdowns for Tekion's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tekion's total compensation packages.
 Last updated: 11/11/2025

 Company